astrowp/docs/google-analytics.md

 # How to Install Google Analytics Tracking

-Here is how you can integrate Google Analytics with Astro JS and ensure that events are sent on navigation.
+Here is how you can integrate Google Analytics (or any other analytics tracking) with Astro JS and ensure that events are sent on navigation.

 ## Get Your Google Analytics Tracking ID